-Equipment, furniture and other tangible assets are measured at cost less accumulated depreciation and accumulated impairment losses.
+Computer and office equipment, furniture, fittings and other tangible assets are measured at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the asset.
 Where significant parts of an item of property or equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.